Physical

 venusaurcharizardblastoisenidokingmeganiumferaligatrampharossceptileswampertslowbrorhydonslowking

 Adamant nature gives Snorlax the physical lean it needs to trade hits effectively.
-Leftovers adds passive recovery each turn, a spread EV build EVs split the difference, and Ground coverage punishes anything trying to wall it.
+Leftovers adds passive recovery each turn, spread EVs split the difference, and Ground coverage punishes anything trying to wall it.

 Best Build